veeso/termscp/docs/man.md

 ### Are my passwords Safe 😈

-Well, Yep 😉.
+Sure 😉.
 As said before, bookmarks are saved in your configuration directory along with passwords.
 Passwords are obviously not plain text, they are encrypted with **AES-128**.
 Does this make them safe?
 Absolutely! (except for BSD and WSL users 😢)

 On **Windows**, **Linux** and **MacOS** the passwords are stored, if possible (but should be), respectively in the *Windows Vault*, in the *system keyring* and into the *Keychain*.
 This is actually super-safe and is directly managed by your operating system.

-❗ Please, notice that if you're a Linux user, you should really read the [chapter below 👀](#linux-keyring), because the keyring might not be enabled or supported on your system!
+❗ Please, notice that if you're a Linux user, you'd better to read the [chapter below 👀](#linux-keyring), because the keyring might not be enabled or supported on your system!

 On *BSD* and *WSL*, on the other hand, the key used to encrypt your passwords is stored on your drive (at $HOME/.config/termscp).
 It is then, still possible to retrieve the key to decrypt passwords.
 Luckily, the location of the key guarantees your key can't be read by users different from yours, but yeah, I still wouldn't save the password for a server exposed on the internet 😉.